 Typography and Printing in Italy

-- Spend three weeks in Italy making stops in Venice, Cornuda (a small Italian town off the beaten track with a world-renowned typography and printing museum), Verona, Milan and Florence.
+- Spend three weeks in Italy making stops in Venice, Cornuda (a small Italian town off the beaten track with a world-renowned typography and printing museum), Milan, Turin, Camaiore and Florence.

 - Design and print a chapbook on the cast iron handpress with Lucio Passerini at Tipoteca Italiana Fondazione.

-- An international capital of design and fashion with its epicenter near the cathedral and galleria, we will discover Milan in and outside of museums and shops.
+- We will discover Milan, an international capital of design and fashion with its epicenter near the cathedral and galleria,

 - Explore inscriptions in Milan’s Monumental Cemetery accompanied by James.

 - Visit the magnificent collections of the Galleria degli Uffizi and Academia in Florence, cradle of the Renaissance.